karann0077/codEase/README.md

 **How it works:**
 1. Index a GitHub repo or upload files
-2. Your question → embedded to 384-dim vector via `fastembed`
+2. Your question → embedded to 384 dim vector via `fastembed`
 3. FAISS searches indexed chunks → top 3 semantically similar chunks returned
 4. Chunks injected into Groq prompt with filename + similarity score
 5. AI answers with full awareness of your real code